fmorenodev/rogue/README.md

 --Enemies/objects/items info
 --~~log system~~
 ---~~add existing actions to log system~~
+-search for new fonts for the game and menus
 -menu styling
 --create better design for the menus
---custom styling for focus and hover on buttons --graphics
+--~~custom styling for focus and hover on buttons~~ --graphics
+-~~loading screen~~
--refactor nodes and scripts to make each node or script do less things and be more organized --refactor turn system
+--~~make graphic/animation for loading screen~~ -refactor nodes and scripts to make each node or script do less things and be more organized --refactor turn system
+--fix diagonal movement / pressing two or more movement inputs at the same time.
+Add (diagonal) movement with vi / num keys or with two directional keys